hzla/Pokeweb-Live/README.md

 ## Smart Randomizer Functions (experimental)

 Assumes fairy implemented on base rom, and BW2.
+Use localhost:4567/patcher for fairy patcher on a clean rom or use a rom with fairy already implemented.
+Change "fairy": false to true in session_settings.json.

 ### Setup